 Identifies and measures the momenta of muons

-Subsections of the Muon System: Thin Gap Chambers, Resistive Plate Chambers, Monitored Drift Tubes, and Cathode Strip Chambers.
+Five different detector technologies are used: Thin Gap Chambers, Resistive Plate Chambers, Monitored Drift Tubes, Small-Strip Thin-Gap Chambers and Micromegas.

 Thin Gap Chambers

 Monitored Drift Tubes